syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 This configuration ensures the Knative CRDs and the Postgres Operator are installed exclusively in the worker.
-This is how, when installing the Paved Path Promise, Kratix knew it should install the sub-Promises in the Platform cluster and the sub-Promises' Dependencies in the worker.
+This is how, when installing the Paved Path Promise, Kratix knew it should install the sub-Promises in the platform cluster and the sub-Promises' Dependencies in the worker.

 ## A closer look in the Workflow